 Attempts made to mislead people on Union Budget: Modi

-Prime Minister Narendra Modi on Tuesday said attempts were made to mislead people on the Union Budget, however, even critics now accept that it is the best budget under the prevailing global economic scenario.
-Speaking at the BJP parliamentary party meeting here, Modi hailed the Bodo accord and the agreement to settle the members of Bru-Reang tribe in Tripura, terming them "historic" successes of his government in this decade.
+Prime Minister Narendra Modi said on Tuesday that attempts were made to mislead people on the Union Budget, however, even critics now accept that it is the best budget under the prevailing global economic scenario.
+Speaking at the BJP parliamentary party meeting here, Modi hailed the Bodo accord and the agreement to settle the members of Bru-Reang tribe in Tripura, terming them "historic" successes of his government in this decade, according to party sources.

-It will usher in an era of peace in the North East which has suffered decades of bloodshed and violence, he said.
-Referring to the Union Budget, which was presented by Union Finance Minister Nirmala Sitharaman on Saturday, Modi said attempts were made to mislead people on it.
+It will usher in an era of peace in the North East which has suffered decades of bloodshed and violence, he said, adding that his government has also curbed naxalism and boosted development in areas hit by the extremist Left violence.
+The North East states used to see frequent blockades and 'bandh' that would bring life to a standstill for days but things have now changed for the better, Modi said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)